dart-archive/www.dartlang.org/src/site/polymer/faq.markdown

 * In a `normal binding`, the UI is updated when changes to the expression are detected.

+{% comment %}
+{PENDING: Either compare JS & Dart ways of doing things, or move this to another section.}
+{% endcomment %}

-### Q. How do you make an expression show in the HTML?
+### Q. How do I make an expression show in the HTML?

 Use bindings.

+{% comment %}
+{PENDING: Be more helpful, specific.
+Either compare JS & Dart ways of doing things, or move this to another section.}
+{% endcomment %}

-### Q. When the value of an expression changes, how do you reflect that in the UI?
+### Q. When the value of an expression changes, how can the UI reflect that?

 In JavaScript
 : It's completely automatic.
 All fields in JavaScript are automatically